PrichaLighting/Web-Privacy-Policy/LES Tracking.md

 ## Introduction

-We, L&E Corporation (“LES,” “we,” “us,” or “our”), will collect information related to individuals (“Personal Data”) in providing our LES communication app (“LES Tracking App”) and all products,
+We, L&E Corporation (“LES,” “we,” “us,” or “our”), will collect information related to individuals (“Personal Data”) in providing our LES communication app (“LES Tracking App”) and all products

 ## What is a Personal Data